raphaellith/Typewriters-to-Belie-Format/_posts/2025-01-19-Only-Connect.md

 The puzzles in this post are inspired by (and have the same format as) the BBC quiz show Only Connect, or at least the first round thereof.

 Below, you'll find six puzzles to solve.
 Each puzzle consists of four apparently random clues that share a hidden connection.
-Your goal is to work out the connection between these seemingly unrelated clues.
+Your goal is to work out the connection between these seemingly unrelated items.

 - In each puzzle, the first of four clues is automatically shown.
 - Click on any of the currently displayed clues to reveal the next one.